mojalil/rust-token-cli/README.md

 # 🪙 Token Price CLI

-A lightning-fast command-line interface tool built in Rust for retrieving real-time cryptocurrency token prices.
+A lightning-fast command-line interface tool built in Rust for retrieving real-time cryptocurrency token prices from Binance.

 ## 📋 Features

-- Real-time token price queries
+- Real-time token price queries from Binance API
-- Support for multiple cryptocurrencies
+- Support for any trading pair available on Binance
-- Fast and efficient performance
+- Fast and efficient performance with minimal dependencies
 - Simple and intuitive command-line interface
 - Cross-platform compatibility